input-output-hk/marlowe-doc/docs/getting-started/getting-started-with-the-marlowe-playground.md

 sidebar_position: 1
 ---

-> NOTE TO REVIEWERS
->
-> Please review for essential technical content accuracy.
-Nuances of the marketing messaging and points of emphasis are subject to change right now.

 ## A low-code pathway for building financial smart contracts

 Intended to be used by either low-code financial professionals or experienced developers, the [Playground](https://play.marlowe-finance.io) provides methods for building Marlowe financial smart contracts in a sandbox environment using an iterative design process through simulations.

 ## Choose from three Playground pathways

-1. Write directly in Marlowe text.
+1. Write directly in the Marlowe language's text format.

 2. Use the [Blockly visual programming tool](writing-marlowe-with-blockly.md) to create contracts by fitting together blocks that represent the different components.